Managing AI Agents in Production: The Role of People

 • Defining adaptive guardrails (Product Owner).
 Product owners set the rules that determine what an agent can or cannot do, adjusting them as policies, regulations, or customer needs evolve.
 This is critical because acceptable behavior shifts over time, and static thresholds are not enough.

 • Acting on prioritized issues (Product Owner).
-While software can rank issues by severity, the product owner decides which ones require immediate action, escalation, or observation.
+While software can detect and rank issues by severity, the product owner decides which ones require immediate action, escalation, or observation.
 This matters because only humans can weigh technical urgency against customer impact and business risk.

 Root Cause Analysis